colomboluke/bracket-maker/src/Brainstorm.md

   - 5. [ ] Normal bracket capabilities
     - Choose between traditional bracket and voting bracket
       - Traditional bracket chooses the winner of each match by comparing their scores, voting bracket lets users vote on who they want to advance
+  - [ ] Let users create a bracket, then save that on the site and let other people play it

 Considering:
 - Change 'id' in the Team object to 'seed'